“But wait...are you really brothers?! You don’t look alike.” We hear this from students all the time.

 Without investors who are motivated by money we can focus on individual student success.

-This program is for people who want to work their butt off to change their life,
+Our classes are for people who want to work their butt off to change their life,

 not the trust fund kids, not people already making $100k+ that are bored, not the people who think it would